-Hackers will try to upload a PHP or asp file, for example, which will enable them to execute it on your site by going to the uploaded file's URL (e.g.: http:/yourdomain.tld/uploads/files/hackfile.php).
-Once that script is there, the hacker has complete and unrestricted access to your site and files because they can execute a script on your site that contains their own code, but runs under your site's ID.
+Hackers will try to upload a PHP file, for example, which will enable them to execute it on your site by going to the uploaded file's URL (e.g.: http://yourdomain.tld/uploads/files/hackerfile.php).
+Once that script is there, the hacker has complete and unrestricted access to your site and files because they can execute a script on your site that contains their own code, but runs under your site's user.

 To prevent this, your file upload function should restrict the types of files that can be uploaded.
 If you want your visitors to only upload images, for example, you would restrict files to JPG, GIF, PNG, etc. Whatever you do, make sure no one can upload executable scripts through there.
 Here is an example of code for a file upload script that also contains information on restrictions.

 This code injection technique requires that you make sure your scripts that use a database are well programmed to avoid entries that could exploit an SQL query.
 The basics behind this are that if you have a form on your site that logs data or looks up data in a database (like a login form), SQL escape characters could be used to inject the malicious script's content and gain access to your site, files, and data.

 Because this can become very technical, we recommend you make some lookups on SQL injections and how to protect yourself from them.
 You can start here on the PHP site.